Polymer/old-docs-site/docs/polymer/touch.md

 - Click events are fired 300ms after the touch sequence ends.
 - More information: [Apple Developer Documentation](http://developer.apple.com/library/safari/#documentation/appleapplications/reference/safariwebcontent/HandlingEvents/HandlingEvents.html).

+Current platforms that implement touch events also provide mouse events for backward compatibility; however, only a subset of mouse events are fired and the semantics are changed.

 Additionally, Touch events are sent only to the element that received the touchstart.
 This is fundamentally different than mouse events, which fire on the element that is under the mouse.
 To make them behave similarly, touch events need to be retargeted with `document.elementFromPoint`.

-These incompatibilities lead to applications having to listen to 2 sets of events, mouse on desktop and touch for mobile.
+These incompatibilities lead to applications having to listen to 2 sets of events, mouse on desktop and touch on mobile.

 **This forked interaction experience is cumbersome and hard to maintain.**

-Instead, there should exist a set of events that are normalized such that they behave exactly the same, no matter the source: touch, mouse, stylus, skull implant, etc. To do this right, this normalized event system needs to be available for all the web platform to use.
-Pointer Events provide a wonderful model to unify these different event systems, but they can be difficult to polyfill in a performant fashion.
+To reduce the overhead involved in managing both event systems, polymer-gestures provides a set of normalized events, which behave the same no matter what the source.

+**Note:** Although Pointer Events provide a wonderful model to unify these different event systems, they can be difficult to polyfill in a performant fashion.
+The polymer-gestures library is designed to fill the gap until the web platform provides a native solution.
-*Thus, polymer-gestures!*
+{: .alert }

 ### Basic Usage